turingschool/backend-curriculum-site/module1/lessons/git_for_pairs.md

 ## Closing

 Talk with partner
-* What are the commands to do the following:
-   - Create a repo
-   - Connect a git repo to a GitHub repo
-   - Update your local git with new content
-   - Update GitHub with new content
-* What steps would you take if working with a partner on a separate computer?
-What are the pros/cons of this work flow?
+* What is the git workflow when working with a partner on a separate computer?
 * What is a merge conflict?
 How might you resolve a merge conflict?

 ### Additional Resources